okp4/community/README.md

 # Welcome to the OKP4 Community

-OKP4 Community is built to support all OKP4 users on their educational journey, via Discussions.
-It is also a forum dedicated to discuss the governance proposals of the [OKP4 protocol](https://okp4.network).
+[OKP4 Community](https://github.com/okp4/community) is a platform designed to assist all [OKP4](https://okp4.network) users on their educational journey.
+Here, through our [Discussions](https://github.com/okp4/community/discussions), you'll find a vibrant hub of _learning_, _support_, and _inspiration_.
-It is a resource hub, learning portal, and inspiration station, all in one.

 ## Organisation